ivanjovanovic/sicp/1.2/notes.md

 Important thing here is to note separation between two concepts.

-1. Procedure which define processes
+1. Procedure which defines the process or the way process is defined.
 2. The nature of the process itself.

 For example, it can be seen that procedure might represent recursive definition of the process, but process itself doesn't have to be recursive.
 It might be iterative in its nature.

 Two types of processes that we can differentiate are

 * Iterative
 * Recursive